tfrommen/meta-taxonomy/README.md

 ## Usage

 To be honest, this plugin is no big deal.
 It just provides you with a one-click solution for using high-performance taxonomy-based meta-like queries.
-Once the plugin is activated, you can assign terms of the new meta taxonomy to your posts, and then query the posts in a highly efficnet way (compared to complex meta queries).
+Once the plugin is activated, you can assign terms of the new meta taxonomy to your posts, and then query the posts in a highly efficient way (compared to meta queries).

 ### Filters